Pausinystalia johimbe (K. Schum.) Pierre ex Beille

 Yohimbe bark contains a substance called yohimbine in a concentration of about 6%, as well as other, similar compounds known as indole alkaloids.

 Specific: Not for use in pregnancy or lactation except under the supervision of a qualified healthcare practitioner.
-Not for excessive or long-term use in persons with high blood pressure.
+Not for use in persons with liver or kidney diseases or in chronic inflammation of the sexual organs or prostate gland.
+Do not use in persons with high blood pressure.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.